 Financial advisors are professionals who help manage your money.

 They are typically well-informed about their clients’ specific situations and can help with any number of money-related tasks, such as managing investments, brokering the purchase of stocks and funds, or creating a retirement plan.

 However, psychological therapy is not why financial advisors are hired, nor is it their area of expertise.

 If a person requires real emotional support or needs help breaking bad money habits, a licensed mental health professional, such as a financial therapist, should likely be involved.

 A certified financial therapist (someone trained by the FTA) can work with you specifically on the emotional aspects of your relationship with money and provide support that gets to the root of deeper issues.

-Due to the interdisciplinary nature of financial therapy, professionals that enroll in FTA education and certification include: psychologists, marriage and family therapists, social workers, financial planners, accountants, counselors, and coaches.
+Due to the interdisciplinary nature of financial therapy, professionals who enroll in FTA education and certification include psychologists, marriage and family therapists, social workers, financial planners, accountants, counselors, and coaches.
 Some experts recommend being sure that the professional you work with is first and foremost a licensed therapist with a deep understanding of psychology.